-We need to create an environment where HCPs initiate conversations by asking for the information that they want and need; pharma then respond in the most appropriate way and follow up with HCP and instill a sense of partnership (with both HCP and patients alike).
+We need to create an environment where HCPs initiate conversations by asking for the information that they want and need; pharma then responds in the most appropriate way and follow up with HCP and instil a sense of partnership (with both HCP and patients alike).
 We need to change from push to pull models of communication.
 We need to create conversations.

 Pharma needs to become the trusted guide for the science, for the data, and for the evidence surrounding a particular disease area and/or therapy.
 Importantly, this needs to be provided independently of brand association or promotion – this is especially important when talking about a particular domain of therapeutics to the patient.
 Trust will develop from high quality, independent, brand-free, and authoritative content.
 A move away from the mistrusting thoughts of ‘what are you trying to sell me?’ - thoughts that turn most of us off, in most situations.